maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Major re-engineering of the code by the Open University, The  University of Birmingham and the University of Helsinki.
 Reporting and documentation added by Ben Holmes.

+The most important change is the decision to re-work STACK as a question type for the Moodle quiz.
+There is no longer a separate front end for STACK, or (currently) a mechanism to include STACK questions into other websites via a SOAP webservice.
 This round of development does not plan to introduce major new features, or to make major changes to the core functionality.
 An explicit aim is that "old questions will still work".

 Key features

 * __Major difference:__ Integration into the quiz of Moodle 2.3 as a question type.
 * Support for Maxima up to 5.26.0.
 * Documentation moved from the wiki to within the code base.